This section introduces the seven types of UIObjects available in Stego.

 The reference UIObject appears in yellow, and the Relative area appears in blue.

-Note: Relative can be applied to any UIObject type except Full Screen.
+Relative can be applied to any UIObject type except Full Screen.

 Attributes #